Security of Device-independent Quantum Key Distribution under Sequential Attack: Introduction

 Intuitively, one might expect that Eve’s measurement would disturb the quantum state, preventing Alice and Bob from observing a violation of a Bell inequality, such as the CHSH inequality \cite{Clauser1969} in the simplest scenario involving two parties, two measurements per party, two outcomes per measurement (2-2-2).
 On the contrary, recent findings reveal that Bell nonlocality can indeed be shared between Alice and multiple independent Bobs through sequential violations of the CHSH inequality based on unsharp measurements \cite{Silva2015, Mal2016, Brown2020, Steffinlongo2022, Sasmal2024, Cai2024}.

-Recently, there has been a notable surge of interest in the sequential sharing of quantum correlations, especially in areas such as entanglement \cite{Foletto2020, Pandit2022, ADas2022, Hu2023}, steering \cite{Sasmal2018, Shenoy2019, Han2024, Zhu2022, Rong2024}, multi-setting Bell-nonlocality \cite{Das2019}, Network Nonlocality \cite{Mahato2022, Wang2022, Mao2023, Guo2024}, coherence \cite{Datta2019}, and contextuality \cite{Kumari2019, Kumari2023}, with extensions to multipartite scenarios \cite{Saha2019, Maity2020, ShashankEPR2021,Xi2023, Zhang2024}.
+Recently, there has been a notable surge of interest in the sequential sharing of quantum correlations, especially in areas such as entanglement \cite{Foletto2020, Pandit2022, ADas2022, Hu2023}, steering \cite{Sasmal2018, Shenoy2019, Han2024, Zhu2022, Rong2024}, multi-setting Bell nonlocality \cite{Das2019}, network nonlocality \cite{Mahato2022, Wang2022, Mao2023, Guo2024}, coherence \cite{Datta2019}, and contextuality \cite{Kumari2019, Kumari2023}, with extensions to multipartite scenarios \cite{Saha2019, Maity2020, ShashankEPR2021,Xi2023, Zhang2024}.
 Several experiments have corroborated this phenomenon \cite{Schiavon2017,Hu2018, Feng2020, Foletto2020, Xiao2024, Virzi2024}, underscoring its significance to both foundational quantum research and practical applications.
-Applications of sequential quantum correlations encompass randomness generation \cite{Curchod2017, Foletto2021, Liu2024, Padovan2024}, reducing classical communication costs \cite{Tavakoli2018}, quantum teleportation \cite{Roy2021}, random access codes \cite{Mohan2019, Das2021}, self-testing of unsharpness parameters \cite{Anwer2021, Mukherjee2021, Roy2023, Paul2024}, and Remote state preparation \cite{Datta2024}.
-The above findings motivate the importance of further analysing the role of unsharp measurements in sequential quantum correlation scenarios.
+Applications of sequential quantum correlations encompass randomness generation \cite{Curchod2017, Foletto2021, Liu2024, Padovan2024}, reducing classical communication costs \cite{Tavakoli2018}, quantum teleportation \cite{Roy2021}, random access codes \cite{Mohan2019, Das2021}, self-testing of unsharpness parameters \cite{Anwer2021, Mukherjee2021, Roy2023, Paul2024, Roy2026}, and Remote state preparation \cite{Datta2024}.
+Existing studies establish that sequential quantum measurements can be implemented reliably in realistic setups.
+These results motivate us to present a specific sequential measurement-based attack relevant for DI-QKD that aligns with established security proofs.